OfirNahshoni/NotesApp/README.md

 # NotesMaster-FullStack-WebApp
 FullStack Web Application, with BackEnd in Python (Flask) and FrontEnd with HTML.
 I used Jinja templating language for the Web pages.
 The main branch (name: 'main') is a very basic Web App.
-In other branches I will add pages or features like: Profile page, Home page with Images and Animations, and many other interesting features.
+In other branches I will add pages or features like:
+Profile page, Home page with Images and Animations and many other interesting features.

 Sign Up page:
 <img width="952" alt="image" src="https://user-images.githubusercontent.com/58309185/187580026-03d0bc4f-e18a-4f37-acba-9730af907026.png">